Turbo-Union RB199: Design and development

 A three-spool arrangement reduces the pressure ratio on each compressor so no variable stators were needed.
 To meet the short afterburner requirement an arrangement known as mix-then-burn, as used in current engines, was not possible because it was too long and heavy.
-The RB199 used a much shorter arrangement known as mix/burn.
+The RB199 used a much shorter arrangement known as burn/mix.

-The first test run of the RB199 was done on 27 September 1971 at Patchway, UK.
+The RB199 first ran on 27 September 1971 at Patchway, UK.
 It was flight-tested using an Avro Vulcan with the engine installed in a nacelle that was representative of the Tornado aircraft.
-The Vulcan first flew with the RB199 in 1972.
+The Vulcan first flew with the RB199 on 19apr1973 from Filton.

 Service flying with the Royal Air Force, German Navy and German and Italian Air Forces in the European environment showed normal failure mechanisms for turbine blades, thermal fatigue, creep and high cycle fatigue (HCF) so development started on replacing the initial production equiaxed blades with single-crystal ones which last longer at high temperatures.

 Sand ingestion tests had been done and passed as part of the qualification for service introduction but operating in desert conditions with the Royal Saudi Air Force produced new problems.
-Frequent flying in air carrying different sizes of sand particles caused deposits on the HP turbine blades from sand passing through the combustor.
-In addition, sand carried with the cooling air through the blades blocked the cooling holes.
-Single crystal blades were being introduced to improve the life of the blades for the European operating conditions and revised cooling hole arrangements were introduced at the same time to reduce the detrimental effect of sand on blade cooling.
-With incorporation of these blade processing and cooling changes "Desert Storm Tornado aircraft flew some of the most arduous missions of any Allied aircraft with reliability no worse than peacetime and no engines were rejected for HP Turbine blade defects."
+Frequent flying in air carrying suspended sizes of sand particles caused deposits on the HP turbine blades from sand passing through the combustor.
+In addition, the dust carried with the cooling air through the blades blocked the cooling holes.
+Single crystal blades were being introduced to improve the life of the blades for the European operating conditions and revised cooling hole arrangements were introduced at the same time to reduce the detrimental effect of the suspended dust on blade cooling.
+With incorporation of these blade processing and cooling changes "Desert Storm" Tornado aircraft flew some of the most arduous missions of any Allied aircraft with reliability no worse than peacetime and no engines were rejected for HP Turbine blade defects."

 Looking back on the RB199 program in 2002 Chief Engineer for the RB199, Dr.Gordon Lewis, concluded "The final production standard provided satisfactory reliability and performance."

 Variants and applications

+Thrust given in kilonewtons (kN) and foot-pounds (lbf).